dark-souls-slays/ML2018_410321168/README.md

 FINDING W
-Objective: Train activation function by following the gradients of the cost function (minimize the cost function).
+Objective: Train the function by following the gradients of the cost function (minimize the cost function).

 1. Learning Rate: Used to limit the amount each weight is corrected each time it is updated.
 2. Epochs: The number of times to run through the training data while updating the weight.